christ-offer/ez-i18n-webcomponent/README.md

 # ez-i18n Web Component

-This is a basic yet fairly powerful web component that allows for easily doing i18n on static websites.
+This is a basic yet "good enough for me" web component that allows for easily doing i18n on static websites.
+Idea was born out of wondering how to do i18n on my supabase/htmx stack.

 ## Usage